marksweiss/sofine/README.md

 ### Calling From the Command Line

-When calling from the CLI you pass these arguments:
+When calling data retrieval plugins, you can optionally pass this argumehnt to control the data_format `sofine` expects any input to be in and the data format for the returned data set.
+This arguement is passed once before any sofine data retrieval calls, and applies that format to all of the data retrieval calls.

+* `[--SF-d|--SF-data-format]` - The data format for input to a data retrieval call and for the returned data set.
+Optional.
+Default is 'json'.

+You then pass these arguments for each data retreival call:

 * `[--SF-s|--SF-data-source]` - The name of the data source being called.
 This is the name of the plugin module being called.
 Required.
 * `[--SF-g|--SF-data-source-group`] - The plugin group where the plugin lives.
 This is the plugins subdirectory where the plugin module is deployed.
 Required.
 * `[--SF-a|--SF-action]` - The plugin action being called.

-Get data is the default, so action can be ommitted on calls to `get_data`.
+Optional if the action is `get_data`.

 Any additional arguments that a call to `get_data` requires should be passed following the `--SF-s` and `--SF-g` arguments.

 ### Calling REST-fully

 `sofine` ships with a server which you launch at `python sofine/rest_runner.py` to call plugins over HTTP.
 The servers runs by default on `localhost` on port `10000`.
 You can change the port it is running on by setting the environment variable `SOFINE_REST_PORT`.
+REST calls use the same arguments as CLI calls without the leading dashes.
+Args and their values alternate for form the resource path.
+See the examples in the following sections.

 ### get_data Examples

-Here are examples of calling get_data:
+Here are examples of calling `get_data`:

     python $PYTHONPATH/sofine/runner.py '--SF-s fidelity --SF-g example -c <CUSTOMER_ID> -p <PIN> -a <ACCOUNT_ID> -e <EMAIL> | --SF-s ystockquotelib --SF-g example'